 Students admitted to the program usually have backgrounds in biological science or engineering.
 The Program Director encourages graduate mechanical engineering and biophysics courses as electives for those students anticipating PhD studies after completing the MS degree in Biomaterials.

-Financial aid is not available from the Biomaterials Graduate Program.
+Financial support is not available from the Biomaterials Graduate Program.
 You are expected to have your own financial resources to pay for the 2 to 2.5 years of study in the program.
 The University's Office of Financial Aid can provide information regarding types of available aid including loans.

 Part-time jobs, such as tutoring undergraduate students or working in the campus libraries, are available on campus on a competitive basis.
 A paid research assistant position may become available after one year, but is not guaranteed.